Back

 • Reference guides, keyboard maps, or other typing instructions.

-• Brimmed caps, which may be worn into the testing room but must be removed and stored under the student's desk during testing.
+• Hats or head coverings (except when worn for medical or religious reasons), which may be worn into the testing room but must be removed and stored under the student's desk during testing.

 Note: Hoodies may be worn in the testing room, but the hood must be down during testing.